 - Contact other Aboriginal services, ensuring compliance with information sharing provisions, to inform assessment and if required refer for service.

-- When an investigation is substantiated or a final protection order is made, refer for an Aboriginal family-led decision making (ALFDM) meeting.
+- When an investigation is substantiated or a final protection order is made, refer for an Aboriginal Family Led Decision Making (AFLDM) meeting, where possible.

-- Refer for AFLDM meeting whenever a meeting is appropriate as part of the case planning process.
+- Consider referral for AFLDM meeting whenever a meeting is appropriate as part of the case planning process.

 - Organise for ACSASS to attend client contact visits, planning meetings and court hearings.
 Include relevant cultural information from ACSASS in court reports.